[ * You have to read this in Yoda’s accent, okay?]

 Black is bad.
 It is just bad.

-I live in Brisbane, Australia.
+I live in Australia.
 I see this practice everywhere, and it breaks my brain that highly paid, highly educated specialists are continuing to make such a fundamental error.
 It should be your duty to specify light colours, and advise your client that a black colour scheme will hasten the death of their building, give them higher power bills, and ruin their Green credibility (not to mention helping to destroy humanity.)

 Anything less than that is a failure of your duty as engineers or architects.